saltyorg/docs/docs/saltbox/prerequisites/prerequisites.md

 ## Plex Account

-You'll need a [Plex account](https://www.plex.tv/sign-up/), if you don't already have one, for purposes of the install, *even if you're not planning to use Plex*.
+If you want to use Plex you'll need a [Plex account](https://www.plex.tv/sign-up/), if you don't already have one.

-This may change in the future, but for now it's a requirement for the simplest Happy Path install described here.
+Should you not wish to use Plex on a Mediabox install you should look into overriding the `media_servers_enabled` variable using the [inventory](../inventory/index.md).

 See [here](../../reference/plex.md) for more details about Plex account requirements.